isomerpages/isomerpages-govtech/_products-and-services/citizens/responding-to-covid-19-with-tech.md

  - [go.gov.sg/askjamiebotfbm](www.go.gov.sg/askjamiebotfbm)
  - [go.gov.sg/askjamiebottg](www.go.gov.sg/askjamiebottg)

-The chatbot is developed by the Government Technology Agency (GovTech).

 ### **COVID-19 Chat for Biz**

 This chatbot addresses questions from businesses related to COVID-19, including information on measures to help businesses in Budget 2020.

 Businesses can access the chatbot at [www.go.gov.sg/businessconnect](www.go.gov.sg/businessconnect).

 The chatbot is developed by the Government Technology Agency (GovTech) in collaboration with the Ministry of Trade and Industry (MTI).

 ### **FluGoWhere**

-FluGoWhere is a website for quick and easy search for the list of Public Health Preparedness Clinics (PHPCs) providing special subsidies for those diagnosed with respiratory illnesses.
+FluGoWhere is a website to conveniently and easily search through a list of Public Health Preparedness Clinics (PHPCs) providing special subsidies for those diagnosed with respiratory illnesses.
 There are more than 900 participating clinics as of 19 March 2020.

 Citizens can access the website via [www.FluGoWhere.gov.sg](www.FluGoWhere.gov.sg).

-The website is developed by the Government Technology Agency (GovTech) in collaboration with the Ministry of Health (MOH) and the Public Health Preparedness Clinics.
+The website is developed by GovTech in collaboration with the Ministry of Health (MOH) and the Public Health Preparedness Clinics.

 ![MGW](/images/programmes/products-and-services/fgw.png)

 ### **Gov.sg WhatsApp**

-The official Gov.sg WhatsApp account, this service provides citizens with timely and trusted updates on the COVID-19 situation.
+The official Gov.sg WhatsApp account provides citizens with timely and trusted updates on the COVID-19 situation.
 This service is available in 4 languages, and the system has been optimised to send multi-lingual messages to all subscribers within 30 minutes.

 Citizens can subscribe to updates by registering at [www.go.gov.sg/Whatsapp](www.go.gov.sg/Whatsapp).